philmtl/making-an-exe/README.md

 # making-an-exe
-convert .py file into ex with pyinstaller
+convert .py file into exe with pyinstaller